 Notes:

 Overlap can exist between RefSets A and C as well as between B and D. For example for RefSet A, we could have “Acquired bone deformity” and “Congenital bone deformity” as inverse child concepts, where both are children of “Bone deformity.”
-“Congenital bone deformity” could be a parent of a leaf node concept “Congenital deformity of femur.”
-Thus, that concept is a parent concept with correct symmetric children and the parent goes into RefSet C.
+“Congenital bone deformity” could also be a leaf node concept with one child: “Congenital deformity of femur.”
+Thus, that concept is a parent concept with correct symmetric child and the parent goes into RefSet C.

 RefSets A and B are mutually exclusive.